 There is a strong family and social aspect to the El Cipres Estate as well as being RFA certified the Family works hard to ensure all workers are treated with respect and dignity.
 There is a permanent staff who live on the farm whose food is subsidized all year round.
 In the houses they have also provided new efficient reduced smoke cooking stoves as well using a volcanic stones as a filter of waste water to reduce pollutants reaching the soils.
 During the picking season the workers also receive meals & coffee each day as well as a nutritional drink every other day to help promote worker health.
 The farm also supports the local school which neighbours the farm subsiding the teaching assistant at the school.
 They have also helped with the supply of a computer and as well as provide sporting clothes for the games classes.

-It is the parcel of land of 4 Hectares (6 Manzanas) nestled at the top reaches of the farm at 1600masl.
+It is the parcel of land of 7 Hectares (10 Manzanas) sat between 1350-1500 masl situated just above the central region of the estate.
 The coffee is picked and separated before it is delivered to the El Borbollon mill located in Santa Ana where it is pulped on arrival, the cherries are emptied into tanks and water is used to move the cherries up a pump and into a depulper to remove the skin of the cherry from the beans.
 The beans are then moved in channels to fermentation tanks where they will rest for 13 to 15 hours and naturally present bacteria and microbes break down the sugars and alcohols in the mucilage of the bean.
 They are then washed again before being transported to the drying patio where they are then dried for a period of 8-10 days.